theeyeofcthulhu/pomodoro.py/README.md

 1. `skip.py PID`: skips the current timer
 2. `skip.py PID 3`: skips the current timer and the next two
 3. `skip.py PID +4`: adds four minutes to the current timer
-4. `skip.py PID -5`: removes five minutes to the current timer
+4. `skip.py PID -5`: removes five minutes from the current timer